DrDevEli/bookpath-app/README.md

 # 📚 BookPath

-**BookPath** is an AI-enhanced book discovery platform that helps users search, collect, and explore books, build personal libraries, and even merchandise book-related items — all through personalized recommendations and curated collections.
+**BookPath** is an enhanced book discovery platform that helps users search, collect, and explore books, build personal libraries, and even merchandise book-related items — all through personalized recommendations and curated collections using AI.

 ---